RainbowMango/ComposedDataSource/README.md

 Contact
 -------

-If you are using SwiftForms in your project and have any suggestion or question:
+If you are using ComposedDataSource in your project and have any suggestion or question:

 Miguel Angel Ortuño, <ortuman@gmail.com>